andyst-dev/get_next_line-42/README.md

 # get_next_line

 A custom line-reading function developed as part of the 42 curriculum.
-This project consists of implementing a function that reads and returns one line at a time from a file descriptor, while preserving the unread remainder between calls.
+`get_next_line` is a small C function that reads from a file descriptor and returns one line at a time while keeping the unread remainder between calls.

-`get_next_line` was designed to strengthen core C skills around file descriptor I/O, dynamic memory management, and the use of static variables to maintain state across function calls.
+It was a good way to build solid foundations in file descriptor I/O, dynamic memory management and the use of static variables to preserve state between function calls.

 ## Features
 - Reads a file or input stream line by line